Children of the Corn

 Review:

 This was a film that I had seen when I started to seek out horror films growing up, especially ones that were based on Stephen King works.
-This one is based off a short story in Night Shift.
+It came from one of his short stories in the collection, Night Shift.
 I was a big fan of the story, even naming my first dog Malachi.
-The official synopsis for the film is a young couple is trapped in a remote town where a dangerous religious cult of children believes everyone over the age of 18 must be killed.
+This rewatch was for my Foray through the Fours.

-The concept of this film is terrifying.
-I didn’t bother me when I was younger, but the moment I turned 18, this film starts to be even scarier.
-Religion is something that makes me nervous, because of how deeply some people take it and use it to influence all of their decisions.
-In this we get Isaac (John Franklin).
-Everyone started to follow him, because he was a child minister.
-When an entity that lives in the corn, He Who Walks Behind the Rows, starts to tell him what to do, they create a cult that follows its word.
-The scary thing is, I could see something like this actually happening in an area like we see here in Gatlin, Nebraska.
+In this we get Isaac (John Franklin) who is the leader of this cult.
+Everyone started to follow him because he was a child minister.
+When an entity that lives in the corn, He Who Walks Behind the Rows, starts talking to him and telling him what to do, they create a cult that follows its word.
+The scary thing is, I could see something like this happening in an area like we see here in Gatlin, Nebraska.
 Being in the heart of the Bible belt and if you have a charismatic leader.

 We then shift to present time.
 We have a couple in a hotel room.
-Burt (Peter Horton) is a new doctor and on the way to Seattle to start his new job.
+Burt (Peter Horton) is a new doctor and on the way to Seattle to start an internship.
 With him is his girlfriend, Vicky (Linda Hamilton), who wants him to commit.
-It is actually his birthday and they are spending it driving across the wilderness of Nebraska.
+It is his birthday and they are spending it driving across rural Nebraska.
 They end up hitting a boy and need to look for help.
-The thing is and Burt notices, the boy was attacked before they hit him.
-This brings them to Gatlin.
+The thing is and Burt notices, the boy was attacked before they collided with him.
+They try to go to Hemingford Home, by the words of Diehl (R.G.
+Armstrong), but they end up in Gatlin.

 My Rating: 8 out of 10